dwyl/learn-elixir/README.md

 First, let's look through the `spawn` function and try to work out what it is doing exactly.

-It starts by converting and integer into a range which it then 'chucks' into a list of 4 lists (unless `n` < 4, in which case it just runs on a single process).
+It starts by converting and integer into a range which it then 'chunks' into a list of 4 lists (unless `n` < 4, in which case it just runs on a single process).
 The number 4 itself is not important, it could have been 5, 10 or 1000.
 What is important about it, is that it is the number of Processes we will be spawning.